top of page

 By contrast, with community solar farms, the solar farm owner is responsible for maintenance.
 This offers peace of mind to members that they don’t need to review solar monitoring data, utility bill credits, or inverter readouts to make sure the system is operating correctly.

 In many states, community solar farms are the fastest-growing segment in the industry.
-As each project comes online, often hundreds or even thousands of households benefit.
+As each project comes online, hundreds or even thousands of households often benefit.
 In general, laws are changing to make community solar farm development more favorable, but it varies widely on a state-by-state basis.

 There are many opportunities for solar companies to get involved in the community solar movement, especially with solar system design, construction, and maintenance.